EinBaum/WoW-Example-Hacks/README.md

 StopFall: Stops player fall when you press a hotkey that you define.

-SkinUnlocker: Lets you select extra skin colors when making a new char.
+NewCharUnlocker: Lets you select all banned names and secret skins during character creation.